ReLocavore: Redefining "local"

 Spare ribs.

-One thought on “Pig tales, Part 1.
-Inventory
+One Response to “Pig tales, Part 1.
+Inventory”

 1. You father and I looked forward to the fall when Uncle Alfred and Daddy would kill a pig.
 We made whole hog breakfast sausage that was out of this world.
 Aunt Nollie would can sausage balls.
 I love fresh pig.